 We do like that you can create your own levels, share them with your friends, or download entire level packs.
 Meaning you’ll find a lot more than just what comes pre-installed in the game.
 It’s an old game from the iPhone 4 days, but still loads of fun.
 Sometimes it’s the simple things in life we enjoy the most.

 Next, we wanted to share a list of a few more games that are either completely free, or only have small ads and didn’t quite make our list, but could have.
 Those include The Battle of Polytopia, Critter Panic, Gridland, and even Infinity Blade is free.
 Try out a game called Cogs, and Guiding Light is good too.
 And finally, Trainyard Express is another game that’s 100% free.

-Just know that free iPhone games with no ads or in-app purchases are extremely rare.
+Just know that free iPhone games with no ads or in-app purchases are extremely rare here in 2019.
 Developers need a way to make money for their hard work.
-That’s why we’re ok with spending the occasional $0.99 or allowing a few non-intrusive ads pop up on occasion.
+That’s why we’re ok with spending the occasional $0.99 or allowing a few non-intrusive ads in games.
 Before you go, check out these 10 best games to play with a girlfriend or these PUBG and Fortnite alternatives.

 2020 Nissan GT-R 50th Anniversary & Apollo 11 Share the Day

 The 2020 Nissan GT-R 50th Anniversary edition marks 50 years of the GTR, and this weekend is the 50th anniversary...